Build your own Raspberry Pi Mumble Server

 • SuperUser: Set the password here.
 This account will have full control over the server.

-5. You need the IP address to connect, to get this type the following command.
+5. You will need the IP address to connect to the server.
+You can get this by typing the following command into the terminal.

 Configuring the Mumble Server